conference-coffee/conference-coffee.github.io/README.md

-# EGSR Website
+# Conference coffee Website

-This website was developped for the EGSR 2020 edition, which happened virtually from June 30th to July 3rd 2020.
-It is partially year specific and could be used to create a 2021 version while preserving the 2020 version with a little clean up.
+This website was developped for the conference coffee event.

-It is based on a fork of the CVMP website (https://github.com/cvmp/cvmp.github.io) and adapted to suit the online format.
+It is based on a fork of the EGSR2020 website (https://github.com/EGSR2020/egsr2020.github.io).